-- ✓ For an accuracy check, scribes may record the session on audio or videotape for play back. - ✓ Corrections of exclusively Braille errors will be at the discretion of the Scribe.
+- ✓ If the student is using a tape recorder or videotape for later transcription by a scribe, it is required to have two people listen or view as a reliability check for accuracy. - ✓ For an accuracy check, scribes may record the session on audio or videotape for playback. - ✓ Corrections of exclusively Braille errors will be at the discretion of the scribe.
 Braille errors are those errors that occur specifically to that population due to recording medium.
 An example could be the result of the physical typing on a Braille machine, such as typing an 'f' as opposed to the intended 'd' due to finger misplacement.
-The transcriber has the option to verify student response with another examiner trained in Braille. - ✓ To increase accuracy, it is advisable to have one person reading the student's responses, as another transcribes them to the test booklet.
+The transcriber has the option to verify student response with another examiner trained in Braille. - ✓ To increase accuracy, it is advisable to have one person reading the student's responses as another transcribes them into the test booklet.
 The persons then switch roles to check the transcription.
 Transcriptions must take place in a secure environment and, whenever possible, under the direction of the building test coordinator.
 Please note that all test material-including the test booklet the student originally used-must be returned to the testing vendor. - ✓ Collect scratch paper, rough drafts, and login information immediately at the end of the testing session.
 These items are considered secure material and must be collected and shredded by the building testing coordinator at the end of the testing session.